Habeeb-MD/cypress-request-mocker/README.md

 # Cypress Request Mocker

-Cypress Request Mocker is a powerful plugin for Cypress that allows you to intercept API requests during tests, record responses, and replay them in subsequent test runs.
-It also provides the ability to mock the perceived time for your application under test.
+Cypress Request Mocker is a powerful plugin for Cypress that intercepts API requests during tests, records responses, and replays them in subsequent test runs.
+It also provides the ability to mock the perceived time for the application under test.

 ## Features

 - Intercept and record API responses during test execution
 - Stub API responses in subsequent test runs using recorded data
 - Mock the date and time perceived by the application
+- Selective recording and stubbing of tests or suites
-- Flexible configuration options for recording, stubbing, and blacklisting tests or suites
+- Flexible configuration options for recording, stubbing, and blacklisting
 - Custom request handling capabilities
+- Automatic cleanup of unused mocks
+- Updating of existing API responses

 ## Installation